-- a.
+- 1. - a.
 Students as defined in Articles 8.2.11 and 8.2.12 can participate in the LLM European Law in a Global Context if they have successfully completed the Pre-Master's programme International and European Law, track European Law in a Global Context. - b.
-After admission to the Pre-Master's programme, the student will be registered in the Pre-Master's International and European Law, track European Law in a Global Context. - c.
-After successful completion of the Pre-Master's programme, the study advisers of the International Office will produce a 'Statement Admission Final Examination' to allow admission to the LLM European Law in a Global Context.
+Students as defined in Articles 8.2.11 and 8.2.12 can participate in the track Technology Law and Innovation if they have successfully completed the Pre-Master's programme International and European Law, track Technology Law and Innovation. - c.
+After admission to the Pre-Master's programme, the student will be registered in the Pre-Master's International and European Law, track European Law in a Global Context or in the track Technology Law and Innovation. - d.
+After successful completion of the Pre-Master's programme, the study advisers of the International Office will produce a 'Statement Admission Final Examination' to allow admission to the LLM European Law in a Global Context or the track Technology Law and Innovation.
 The regular starting dates apply. - 2.
-The Pre-Master's programme described in Article 8.4.1 consists of the following course units:
+The Pre-Master's programme described in Article 8.4.1a consists of the following course units: